Land Clearing Cost Per Acre in Eastern NC: What Our Real Jobs Cost (2026)

 Volume

 Clearing 5 acres is cheaper per acre than clearing half an acre.
-Equipment mobilization, loading the excavator, driving the grapple truck to your property, setting up, costs the same whether it’s a small lot or a large parcel.
+Equipment mobilization, loading the machines, driving the grapple truck to your property, setting up, costs the same whether it’s a small lot or a large parcel.
 That fixed cost spreads across more production acres on bigger jobs.

 Good Access and Flat Ground